-I take my students through the classical structure first, composed of an upper verse (with three lines of 5, 7, and 5 sound units), and a lower verse (with two lines of 7 sound units each).
-Although contemporary tanka is not usually written with a 5/7/5/7/7 sound structure or even necessarily with a short, long, short, long, long form, I think it helps beginners to know the original length and form of this ancient art form.
+I show my students examples of the classical structure first, composed of an upper verse (with three lines of 5, 7, and 5 sound units), and a lower verse (with two lines of 7 sound units each).
+Although contemporary tanka is not written with a 5/7/5/7/7 sound structure or even necessarily with a short, long, short, long, long form, I think it helps beginners to know the original length and form of this ancient art form.
+I never insist or ask my students to write tanka in 5/7/5/7/7 sound structure.
 I also teach that tanka, at its core, has a direct personal touch that conveys the poet's own experiences in life.
 More significant than the syllable count, is the weaving of two and in some rare cases three strong images together to unify the five lines and bring the poem to life.

 I also give my students the following general guidelines for writing tanka: